Skip to main content

 The server user count is the total number of registered user accounts on your Polarion server.
 You can check this through Polarion Administration under user management.
 Remember that this count includes all accounts — active users, inactive users, service accounts, and integration accounts.
 Compare this number against your Risksheet license tier to ensure compliance.

-For current pricing, custom licensing arrangements, or questions about your specific deployment, contact Nextedy sales directly.
+For current pricing, custom licensing arrangements, or questions about your specific deployment, see the Risksheet pricing FAQ or contact Nextedy sales directly.
 Pricing tiers, SMB discount eligibility, and unlimited license breakpoints may vary based on your organization’s needs.